-The Sippy Standby license is a secondary instance of the Sippy Softswitch that can be promoted to the primary production server in the event of failure, adding a functional layer of network redundancy to enhance the operational stability of all voice network architectures.
-The Standby server can also be promoted to the primary role during scheduled maintenance, allowing for continuity of service.
-Achieve active failover (hot Standby), passive failover (warm Standby) or data replication for reporting purposes, through the implementation of the Sippy Standby license.
+The Sippy Standby server provides customers with three primary use cases to keep their critical business operating.
+The Sippy Standby server is a secondary instance of the Sippy Softswitch that can be promoted to the primary production server in the event of failure.
+This adds a functional layer of network redundancy to enhance the operational stability of all voice network architectures.
+The Standby server can also be promoted to the primary role during scheduled maintenance allowing for continuity of service.
+Achieve active failover (hot Standby), passive failover (warm Standby) or data replication for reporting purposes, through the set up of a Standby server.

 Streaming data replication ensures the mirroring of data to a redundant Sippy Database, delivering data securely to a live standby server.
 Sippy employs Slony PostgreSQL for its streaming data replication, resulting in a more flexible and stable mirroring of configurations and call accounting data for your business continuity in the event of failure.

 The Sippy Standby server can be configured with a degree of flexibility to deliver redundancy benefits for different business implementations.
 When an issue has been resolved and the primary server becomes available again, any changes to the standby server's copies of databases must be restored back to the primary server.
 A reversion switchover procedure is performed by Sippy Support, returning original network architecture to normal.

 Active Failover/Hot Standby model (limited to a single subnet)

 The Sippy Standby server can be configured to provide Active Failover (Hot Standby) for service continuity.
 The main difference of the active failover in comparison to a passive one is that it is a fully automatic process of services (service IP/Database/services) that is relocated onto a Standby server when the Primary server is down or is deemed temporarily unavailable.